Mike Williams Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Matchup vs. Cincinnati

-- Williams has averaged 57 receiving yards per game over his two career matchups against the Bengals, 2.5 more than his over/under in Sunday's game.
+- Against the Bengals, Williams has averaged 57 receiving yards per game over his two career matchups, 2.5 more than his over/under for Sunday's game.

-- The 269.1 passing yards the Bengals allow per game makes them the NFL's 24th-ranked pass defense this season.
+- The Bengals are conceding 269.1 passing yards per game this year, the NFL's 24th-ranked pass defense.

-- At 1.3 passing TDs allowed per game, the Bengals defense is ranked second in the league.
+- At 1.3 passing TDs conceded per game, the Bengals defense is ranked second in the league.

 Recent Performances

-- Against the Broncos last week, Williams was targeted eight times and picked up 39 yards on four receptions.
+- In last week's outing against the Broncos, Williams was targeted eight times, totaling 39 yards on four receptions.

-- Williams has 13 receptions (on 20 targets) for 169 yards and one touchdown over his last three games, averaging 56.3 yards per game.
+- In his last three games, Williams has totaled 169 yards on 13 catches with one touchdown, averaging 56.3 yards per game on 20 targets.

 Williams' Los Angeles Teammates